kishorekumary/hello-world/README.md

-### This folder contains terraform configuration files to create resources for ecs services that gamiotech develops.
-By using terraform commands we create resources that are required to be deployed for the client.
+#### This folder contains terraform configuration files to create various resources on aws to deploy multiple  ecs services that are necessary.

-#### We need tf.tfvars which is a variables file to run these scripts. tf.tfvars file is not present in this repository.
+#### We need an additional file tf.tfvars which is a variables file to run these scripts. tf.tfvars file is not present in this repository.
 It needs to have values w.r.t client's needs.
-#### To create tf.tfvars file please refer to the variables.tf file present in the root module and also given sample values of tf.tfvars file in the document later.
+#### To create tf.tfvars file please refer to the variables.tf file present in the root directory in this folder.
+Also given sample values of tf.tfvars file in this  document later.

 #### Commands to deploy infrastructure
 ###### To initiate modules and  installs plugins for required providers